-- Drink lots of fluids every day - Avoid hot, spicy, or acidic foods (such as tomatoes) - Brush your teeth twice a day using a soft toothbrush.
-Avoid toothpaste with whitening agents - Floss once a day - Use mouth rinses, mints, or other products recommended by your oncology team to relieve your mouth symptoms - · Avoid commercial mouthwashes or those that have alcohol in them as they can dry your mouth out more - · Have regular dental checkups
+- · Drink lots of fluids every day - · Avoid hot, spicy, or acidic foods (such as tomatoes) - Brush your teeth at least twice a day using a soft toothbrush.
+Avoid toothpaste with whitening agents - Floss once a day - Use mouth rinses, mints, or other products recommended by your consultant to relieve your mouth symptoms - · Avoid commercial mouthwashes or those that have alcohol in them as they can dry your mouth out more - · Have regular dental check-ups - © 2018 AIM With Immunotherapy IO Essentials Initiative.
+All rights reserved.